Wednesday, January 15, 2020

 Top 12 Things To Do in Columbus, Georgia

 Columbus, Georgia has evolved into one of the emerging cultural gems of the South.
 Nestled in a valley along the Chattahoochee River, the scenic and historic mill city boasts more than its fair share of attractions.
-It's home to an internationally renown urban whitewater course, year-round performances spanning seven theaters in six blocks, and an explosive culinary scene that's garnered recent attention from Garden & Gun, Forbes, and 365 Atlanta Traveler.
+It's home to the longest urban whitewater course in the world, year-round performances spanning eight theatres in six blocks, and an explosive culinary scene that's garnered recent attention from Garden & Gun, Forbes, and 365 Atlanta Traveler.

 So, how do you know what to do when you get here?
-We've been asked that question by more than a few visitors, so we've partnered with a team of locals at The Columbusite to put together a list of the Top 12 Things To Do in Columbus, Georgia.
+We've been asked that question by more than a few visitors, so we've put together a list of the Top 12 Things To Do in Columbus, Georgia.

 ☐ View the current exhibits and world class architecture at The Bo Bartlett Center

 ☐ Take a whitewater trip down the Chattahoochee River at Rush South Whitewater Park